 Backpacking Assiniboine via Wonder Pass

 After backpacking nearly 9.25 miles and the 7 miles I hiked earlier in the day I was exhausted upon arriving at the Marvel Lake Campground.
-We quickly setup our site fighting off the incessant mosquito population and then quickly prepared and consumed our dinner.
+We quickly set up our site fighting off the incessant mosquito population and then quickly prepared and consumed our dinner.
 As we crawled into our tent the sun had set and the sky had started to darken.
-Before the pitch black arrived I feel asleep and tonight, unlike the previous night, it was semi-warm.
+Before the pitch-black arrived I fell asleep and tonight, unlike the previous night, it was semi-warm.
 A restful night, the first of this 5-day backpacking adventure on the trail thru Assiniboine via Wonder Pass.